HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

   - BPMN elements used to model time-based events within a business process
   - Enable schedule activities or actions to occur at specific points in time or after a certain duration
 - Error Events
-  - BPMN Elements used to handle and manage errors or exceptions that occir during the execution of a business process
+  - BPMN Elements used to handle and manage errors or exceptions that occur during the execution of a business process
-  - Allow to devine how errors should be caught, handled, and escalated within the process flow
+  - Allow to define how errors should be caught, handled, and escalated within the process flow
+- Escalation events
+  - Reference a named escalation
+  - Used to communicate from sub process to an upper process
+  - Non critical
+  - execution continues at the location of throwing
+- Signal Events
+  - BPMN elements used to facilitate communication and coordination between different parts of a business process or between the process and external systems
+  - Allow suer to trigger actions or synchronize process flows based on the receipt of a specific signal
+- Cancel and Compensation Events
+  - BPMN elements used to handle the cancellation or compensation of activities within a business process
+  - Provide mechanisms to undo or compensate previously executed activities when certain conditions are met
+  - Can be triggered by using appropriate BPMN elements such as service task, script task or specific conditions defined in the process flow
+- Conditional Events
+  - BPMN elements used to model events that occur based on  the evaluation of a condition
+  - Enable user to create flexible process flows where certain actions or activities are triggered or executed conditionally
+- Link Events
+  - Special case
+  - Has no special execution semantic
+  - serves as a "Go To" another point in the same process model
+  - Can use two matching links as an alternative to a sequence flow as shown in the following example
+- Terminate Events
+  - Ends the complete scope it raised in and all contained inner scopes
+  - Useful if you have parallel token flow in a process and consume all tokens available in the same scope immediately
+  - Terminate complete instance when the event on the process instance level
+  - Terminate the current scope and all contained processes instance when the event on the subprocess level

 ### Start Events
 - None Start Events